daleao/sdv/Modular Gameplay Overhaul/README.md

 - **[Tools](Modules/Tools)** is a simple mod which allows for chargeable resource tools and customizable farming tools.
 It also extends the available pool of tool enchantments.

-- **[Tweaks](Modules/Tweex)** is the final module, and serves as a repository for smaller tweaks and fixes to inconsistencies not large enough to merit a separate module.
+- **[Tweex](Modules/Tweex)** is the final module, and serves as a repository for smaller tweaks and fixes to inconsistencies not large enough to merit a separate module.

+Please note that only the Professions and Tweex modules are enabled by default.

 ## Installation & Update